 Why Forced Logouts Are a Good Thing

-How to Completely Force Logout All Users in WordPress
+How to Force Logout of All Users in WordPress

-Today, I will demonstrate how to completely force log out every user in WordPress.
+Today, I will demonstrate how to force the log out every user in WordPress.
 Before beginning this tutorial, make sure you have access to your cPanel.
 The login information is provided to you by your web host when you create an account.
-This tutorial focuses on editing the wp-config file, which stores all of the settings for your website.
-It is an extremely vital file and you should make a backup of your website before beginning.

 Let’s start by logging into the cPanel and clicking on the File Manager option.
 The File Manager will allow you to access all of the files related to your website.